Updated: September 3, 2020

 In the world of sales and marketing, conversion means having a prospective customer take a specific action.
 Increasing your conversion rates is critical to sales success and, ultimately, your bottom line.

 Here are some tips for improving conversion rates on your business website.

 Before you can begin efforts to increase conversion, you must be clear on what you consider a conversion.
-Note that this should align with your overall marketing strategy in order to be most successful.
+What metric or data point are you measuring?
+Note that this should align with your overall marketing strategy to be most successful.

 Are you measuring purchases and final sales?
 Or are you simply hoping to get an email address from a new website visitor?
 Maybe you want prospects to sign up for your newsletter or download a whitepaper.
-Whatever you decide the action item to be, that is what you should measure and what you will eventually work to optimize.
+Whatever you decide the action item to be, that is what you should measure and what you will eventually optimize.
+Make note of your starting point.